mtcbpdcdubai/Webtember_MTC/docs/Session 1.md

 - APIs
 - etc…

 The tech stack chosen for any given application can also be described using these components, each of which involve a combination of the technologies mentioned above.
+Here are the top 3 components that you can start learning about:

-1. Front-end a.k.a.
-Client-side
+1. **Front-end a.k.a.
+Client-side**

     Client-side refers to the code and tech that runs on the users' devices.
+This component mainly deals with how your app is *presented* to the user, and this is what your user *interacts* with.
+Here's some scenarios for client-side software:
+    - Instagram app on your phone
+    - LMS website that you see on your laptop
+    - The Telnet/SSH window that you see in your CP and OOPS labs

+    The data for client-side software is usually received from the back-end.

-2. Back-end
+2. **Back-end a.k.a.
+Server-side**

+    Server-side refers to the code and tech that runs on a dedicated server.
+This component mainly deals with the "*business logic*" of your app and behind-the-scenes stuff.
+Here's some scenarios for server-side software:
+    - The Instagram server in Meta's control
+    - The game server that tells you about other players
+    - The ChatGPT model software that runs on OpenAI's machines

-3. Database
+3. **Databases**

+    Anything which has to persist for a long time is stored in databases.
+The server-side software interacts with databases very closely.
+Here's some scenarios for databases:
+    - Storing the Instagram posts and reels that you upload
+    - Storing the courses that you are enrolled into
+    - Storing your past conversations you've had with ChatGPT

 ---

-## **3. Web dev concepts**
+# **3. Web dev concepts**
 <!-- TODO: content -->
 <img src="media/1_html_css_js.png" />

 ---

-## **4. Dev setup prerequisites**
+# **4. Dev setup prerequisites**
 <!-- TODO: content -->

 ---

-## **5. Useful tips**
+# **5. Useful tips**
 <!-- TODO: content -->

 ---

-## **6. Project setup**
+# **6. Project setup**
 <!-- TODO: content -->